pvanborre/openfisca_married_couples/README.md

 # openfisca_married_couples
 Repo to store codes using the microsimulation tool OpenFisca in order to simulate a reform where married couples would be taxed separately

+# Description

+In the _codes_ folder, you will find the 2 most important codes :

++ _without\_reform.py_, that computes the tax paid by French "foyers_fiscaux" in the situation of a given year.

++ _reform\_towards\_individualization.py_, that computes the tax paid by French "foyers_fiscaux" in the reformed situation of a given year.
+Then, after the reform, the marginal tax rate on primary earnings is higher than in the status quo, and the marginal tax rate on secondary earnings is lower.
+It is a revenue-neutral reform toward individual taxation where the tax system is modified so that the increased revenue from higher taxes on primary earnings equals the loss of revenue due to the lower taxes on secondary earnings.
+For more details see the paper by Pierre Boyer (https://www.cesifo.org/en/publications/2023/working-paper/taxation-couples, section 7.3).

++ _test\_without\_data.py_, only useful to check that your installation without the .h5 part has succeded.

+In the _data_ folder, the .h5 files (ERFS-FPR) are stored year per year.
+In the _mon\_input\_data\_builder_ folder, utils to transform SAS files into .h5 files are stored.

+In the _outputs_ folder, you will find all the outputs (graphs etc).

 # First Installation

 ## On Windows